Virginia prepares for Ian as hurricane plows into Florida coast

 “While we recognize that the storm track is still uncertain, I nevertheless encourage all Virginians and visitors to make a plan, have supplies on hand, and follow official sources for the latest forecast information and guidance,” the governor said.

-The eye of Ian made landfall near Fort Myers, Florida, at about 3:05 p.m.
-Wednesday, according to the National Hurricane Center.
+The eye of Ian made landfall near Fort Myers, Fla., around 3:05 p.m.
+Wednesday, the National Hurricane Center said.
 Forecasters measured the maximum sustained winds at 150 to 155 mph.

 Cowart said she spent Wednesday afternoon taping boards to windows, packing sandbags against doors and checking in with her older neighbors.
 She lives in a two-bedroom apartment with her dog, David Beau-ie.

-"There's 167 units in this building and more than half have evacuated," said Cowart.
-"The people who are here are taking care of each other."
+“There’s 167 units in this building, and more than half have evacuated,” Cowart said.
+“The people who are here are taking care of each other.”

 She said she would move to Richmond in a heartbeat to escape the flood of rainfall happening outside her window.

-"I was going to leave, but like a lot of us I decided to just wait here and see what happens," said Cowart.
+“I was going to leave but, like a lot of us, I decided to just wait here and see what happens,” she said.

 Ian’s next stop will be Orlando and Daytona Beach, with forecast models showing a path into Georgia, the Carolinas and Virginia.

-"There's going to be a lot of rain.
-For the Richmond area, we're looking at a really raining weekend, but spread out over a few days," Allison Mitchell, a meteorologist with the National Weather Service.
+“There’s going to be a lot of rain.
+For the Richmond area, we’re looking at a really [rainy] weekend, but spread out over a few days,” said Allison Mitchell, a meteorologist with the National Weather Service.

-"It's too early to say there's going to be [river] flooding, but it's not too early to start thinking about what a 4-, 5-, 6-inch rainfall across most of the state," said Richmond Times-Dispatch meteorologist Sean Sublette."Whether that be the James, Rappahannock, whatever, we need to start thinking about what we're going to do if we have rapid river rises."
+“It’s too early to say there’s going to be [river] flooding, but it’s not too early to start thinking about ... a 4-, 5-, 6-inch rainfall across most of the state,” said Times-Dispatch meteorologist Sean Sublette.
+“Whether that be the James, Rappahannock, whatever, we need to start thinking about what we’re going to do if we have rapid river rises.”

-As the storm approaches, officials remind residents to stay informed, prepare emergency food, medical supplies and check in with family and friends who may require additional aid.
+Officials remind residents to stay informed, prepare emergency food and medical supplies, and check in with family and friends who may require additional aid.

-The Federal Emergency Management Agency also Wednesday said it is deploying resources to Virginia in advance of the storm.
-FEMA's team is made up of logistics, operations and planning experts who interact with state and district emergency management personnel.
+The Federal Emergency Management Agency also said Wednesday it is deploying resources to Virginia .
+FEMA’s team is made up of logistics, operations and planning experts who interact with state and district emergency management personnel.

 “It is essential that we work together to help everyone respond to and recover from flooding,” said FEMA Region 3 Administrator MaryAnn Tierney.
 “Ensure you have emergency supplies on hand and are ready to evacuate if instructed to do so.”

-Air travel is also expected to be disrupted for several days.
-Hundreds of flights into Florida have been cancelled, including arrivals from Richmond International Airport.
+Air travel is expected to be disrupted for several days.
+Hundreds of flights into Florida have been canceled, including arrivals from Richmond International Airport.

 Twitter: @Lyndon__G